Evillast/Data_Science_Projects_YP/09_Flotation_output_ml/README.md

-# Model for predicting the recovery rate of gold from ore
+# Model for predicting the gold recovery rate from ore
 ​
 #### Purpose of the study: